cbind/valheimserver/README.md

 ## Installation

+1. Copy or checkout the complete directory onto the host linux system.
+I created a new user `valheim` on my server and I copied all files into the `/home/valheim/server/` directory.
-1. Setting up the `Server-Data/start_server.sh` script which is the entry point inside the docker container.
+2. Setting up the `./Server-Data/start_server.sh` script which is the entry point inside the docker container.
 You have to choose a server name, a world name and if you want a password.
 For more info visit [https://valheim.fandom.com/wiki/Hosting_Servers](https://valheim.fandom.com/wiki/Hosting_Servers).
-2. Copy or checkout the complete directory onto the host linux system.
-I created a new user `valheim` on my server and I copied all files into it.
 3. Set execute permissions for `run-server.sh` and `backup-server.sh`.
 ```bash
 sudo chmod u+x run-server.sh backup-server.sh